 How long does it take to brew a good batch of tea?
 Considering that all other factors are optimized, the GENERALLY-ACCEPTED minimum time for a high-bacteria brew is 24 hours.
 This brew is usually called a "concentrate".

 Double the brew-time to 48 hours (which means adding more microbe foods of certain types, in certain amounts, at certain times) provides greater opportunity for protozoa and fungi to reproduce.
 This brew is called a "super-concentrate".

-At this writing, the longest brew time that I work with for AACT (Activated Aerated Compost Tea) is 72 hours.
+At this writing, the longest brew time that worked best for my purposes, is 72 hours.
 I call this "super-ex concentrate".
 The longest period of time that I have personally brewed compost tea?
 8 days.
-That was to innoculate the water a newly-dug rainwater harvest pond in solid gumbo clay.
+That was to inoculate the alkaline water a newly-dug rainwater harvest pond in black gumbo 8.4 pH clay.

-Brews longer than 24 hours can get complicated, because there are specific criteria which must be checked by electronic devices and a microscope, at set intervals; food levels must be controlled and oxygen must be maintaining the correct oxygen levels continuously is critical.
+Brews longer than 24 hours can get complicated, because there are specific criteria which must be checked by electronic devices and a microscope, at set intervals; food levels must be controlled and oxygen must be maintained at correct levels continuously.

 This kind of commercial-level tea is extremely powerful.
-Thousands of times more powerful than solid compost.
+Many hundreds of times more potent than solid compost.

-I'm not finished with trials at this writing, but it appears that this kind of tea is capable of curing a virus infection on a vegetable plant.
-Previously unheard of.
+I'm not finished with trials at this writing, but it appears that a carefully-manipulated 72-hour brew is capable of curing a virus infection on a plant.
+Not yet documented in a scientific trial.

 The more air in the container, the longer the microbes are capable of surviving.
 Many bacteria can simply "go dormant" when the oxygen level gets low - but many microbes (particularly fungi and protozoa) die because they are attacked by, and eaten by the faculative bacteria which suvive and thrive in anaerobic conditions.